10050 Cielo Drive: Nine Inch Nails and Marilyn Manson

 The final resident of the original house was the musician Trent Reznor of Nine Inch Nails.
-Reznor rented the house from 1992 and set up a recording studio there.
+Reznor rented the house in 1992 and set up a recording studio there.
 This studio, dubbed "Pig" (sometimes called "Le Pig") in a reference to murderer Susan Atkins' writing "Pig" in Tate's blood on the front door of the house, was the site of recording sessions for most of the Nine Inch Nails album The Downward Spiral (1994).
 The band also recorded the EP Broken and filmed the video for "Gave Up" at 10050 Cielo Drive.
 Marilyn Manson recorded sections of the album Portrait of an American Family at the in-house studio in 1992.

 Reznor moved out in December 1993, later explaining "there was too much history in that house for me to handle."

 Reznor made a statement about working in the Tate house during a 1997 interview with Rolling Stone:

 Reznor took the front door of the house with him when he moved out, installing it at Nothing Studios, his new recording studio/record label headquarters in New Orleans.
 Nothing Studios was later sold and the façade of the building changed.
-The front door Reznor removed from 10050 Cielo Drive is currently preserved in the possession of Christopher Moore, a New Orleans artist who acquired it from the owner of the building.
+Christopher Moore, a New Orleans artist, acquired the front door from the owner of the building, and then in September 2023 the door was sold in an auction to an undisclosed buyer for $127,000 by Julien’s Auctions.

 Demolition

-After renting out the house, Alvin Weintraub had it demolished in 1994, and construction on a new home began later that same year.
-In 1996, the newly constructed home was completed, that he named Villa Bella, and obtained a new address for the property, 10066 Cielo Drive.
-The home does not resemble the residence in which the Tate murders occurred.
+After renting out the house, Alvin Weintraub had it demolished in early 1994 and construction on a new home began shortly after.
+In 1996, the newly constructed home, which he named Villa Bella, was completed, and he obtained a new address for the property, 10066 Cielo Drive.
 It is an 18,000-square-foot Mediterranean-style mansion.
-When he listed Villa Bella for sale in 1998, Weintraub assured Los Angeles magazine that this was certainly not the Manson murder house.
-"We went to great pains to get rid of everything ...
+When he listed Villa Bella for sale in 1998, Weintraub told Los Angeles magazine that this was not the Manson murder house, saying "We went to great pains to get rid of everything ...
 There’s no house, no dirt, no blade of grass remotely connected to Sharon Tate."
+However, there is one remaining pine tree that exists between the house and pool on the property as well as two wooden posts that were originally part of an arbor.

 The owner of the property as of December 2013 was Hollywood producer Jeff Franklin.
-In 2010, he had made this comment to Architectural Digest: "What I fell in love with here was the setting, the view, the privacy and the amount of flat land" but complained that the design of the house was badly conceived.
+In 2010, he had made this comment to Architectural Digest: "What I fell in love with here was the setting, the view, the privacy, and the amount of flat land" but complained that the design of the house was badly conceived.
 The property was on the market in August 2019, showing an estimated price of $97 million.
 It again was on the market in January 2022 for $85 million, reduced in price in June 2022 to just under $70 million.
+By January 2025, Zillow estimated its value at $17,344,200.
+The house went back on the market, this time offered by Compass, in March of 2025 at a list price of almost $50 million.